kew6688/MicroNuclei_Detection/README.md

 │   ├── train             # Trainer functions to train networks
 │   ├── tests             # Evaluation code
 │   └── run.py            # Run file to start an experiment
-└── notebooks             # Inference code for experiment statistics and plots
+├── tools                 # Functions that used to process files and images └── notebooks             # Inference code for experiment statistics and plots
 ```